Ankitdhiman0/Shop_Ease_Backend/README.md

-⚙️ Device Compare – Backend
+⚙️ Shop-Ease – Backend

-Device Compare Backend is a RESTful API built with Express and MongoDB that powers the Device Compare platform.
+Shop-Ease Backend is a RESTful API built with Express and MongoDB that powers the Shop-Ease platform.
-It handles authentication, role-based authorization (Admin & User), device management, and secure API communication.
+It handles authentication, role-based authorization (Admin & User, Seller), device management, and secure API communication.

 🚀 Tech Stack